pankajkmishra/NodeLab/readme.md

 ## NodeLab
   NodeLab is a simple MATLAB-package for node-generation and adaptive refinement for meshfree modeling in arbitrary domains.
 ### Installation
-* download/clone the package on your PC.
+* Download the package on your PC.
-* open MATLAB
+* Open MATLAB
-* go to the directory 'NodeLab'
+* Go to the directory 'NodeLab'
-* run the script 'setup.m'
+* run the script 'setup.m'.
+This will add different directories of the NodeLab on your MATLAB path — only for the current session.